 Harrap’s Myths Series

-Each volume was heavily marketed as a gift book (you can enlarge the associated image to see Harrap’s stand at a 1916 trade fair held in the Victoria and Albert Museum), and the titles were made available in different bindings for different budgets.
+Each volume was heavily marketed as a gift book (you can enlarge the associated photograph to see Harrap’s stand at a 1916 trade fair held in the Victoria and Albert Museum), and the titles were made available in different bindings for different budgets.
 The ones I am focussing on here are primarily the cloth, gilt-top (“cloth extra”) volumes with glorious gilt cover designs that were sold at at 7s 6d.
 The more deluxe versions were fairly limited in number and bound in soft suede (“Velvet Persian Yapp”, sold at 10 6d), half Morocco leather or half vellum (15s), and full Morocco leather (21s).
-The cloth books were issued with a paper dust jacket, although these are rarely retained, and the suede-bound books apparently came boxed (according to the adverts – I haven’t seen one).
+The cloth books were issued with a paper dust jacket, although these are rarely retained, and the suede-bound books apparently came boxed (according to the adverts – I haven’t yet seen one).

 Gresham Publishing released a similar set of myth and legend titles over the same period that may also be of interest which I have covered here.

 Although the bindings are not uniform for this series, they are for the most part uniformly detailed and decorative, with a variety of fonts and artistic styles chosen to reflect the different themes of each volume.
 Look out for first editions of these titles because in later years, although the contents are the same, the titles were typically republished in much cheaper bindings with less visual appeal that could be collected as a uniform set.
 The titles have also been reprinted by other publishers, with the Nickerson series of 1927 the most common vintage.